-Kim’s Convenience, based on a successful stage play, features immigrant Korean parents who settled in Canada and their two children.
+Kim’s Convenience, based on a successful stage play, features immigrant Korean parents who settled in Canada and their two Canadian college-aged children.
 Over the years what begins as an irascible father, placating mother, spunky daughter, and estranged son, melds into a long conversation about friendship, forgiveness, faith, loyalty, reverence for old and new cultures, and claiming individuality within your community.
 The final episode was a lovely bow on top.

 The Good Place

 With spectacular writing, a diverse cast, and a premise that seems unsustainable, The Good Place juxtaposes screwball antics with all the big philosophical questions of human existence.
 Yes, it’s a comedy.
 And the finale was so very good in the very best teary way.
 Tissues, lotsa tissues.
 Even on the rewatch.

 What is a moral life?
 What does it mean to be kind, truthful, or supportive?
 How are you ever sure you serve a greater good?
 In today’s complicated and globally interconnected world, how can we give and not take?
 Yes, honest, it’s a comedy.